IanGarraway/DF-Challenge-1---Airport-Challenge/docs/domain-models-test-plan.md

 | airport     | - landedAircraft @Array[@plane] | - addPlane(@plane) | @String |
 <br><b><i>Tests</i></b>
 - [ ] A plane can be added to the list
+- [ ] something other than a plane returns an error message
 - [ ] null returns an error code

 ### <b><i>User Story 2</i></b>